-Obstructions in the laundry drain are no different from regular blockages, and you need to correct them by promptly removing the deposits.
+A clogged laundry drain isn’t different from regular blockages, and it requires immediate attention to remove the deposits.
 If not, the overflowing water will continue to damage your floors and tiles or cause severe damage to your pipes.

-Calling a plumber might be the best thing to do when situations get complicated, but there are a few home remedies that might ease the blockage.
-Here are some things you can do to fix a clogged laundry drain:
+Calling a plumber might be the best thing to do when situations get complicated, but a few home remedies might ease the blockage.
+Here are efficient ways to solve the issue of a clogged drain:

 Common Causes Of Clogging

 Laundry drains are no exception to blockages, just like any other drains.
 It should not come as a surprise because the drain has several reasons for getting clogged up.
 Lint from clothes, animal hair, soap scum, corrosion, grease, and objects like small coins in pockets are pretty standard in drains.

-And, before you know it, the combination of many objects and debris builds up and stops the regular flow of water.
+Before you realise it, a variety of objects and debris accumulate, disrupting the normal drain cycle.
 If your laundry drain is backed up, you can see the wastewater spilling onto the floor instead of going down the drain.

 How to Fix A Clogged Laundry Drain?

 If your drain is clogged, fill a bucket with boiling water, then add baking soda.
 Use a funnel to slowly pour water into the drain while removing the drain pipe from your washing machine.
 You can see if it keeps draining if you pour water into it after waiting a few minutes.

-For a more detailed step-by-step guide to unblocking your clogged laundry drain, continue reading.
+Continue reading for a more detailed step-by-step guide to unblocking your clogged laundry drain.

 1. Fix With Hot Water